plone/documentation/about/contributing/documentation_styleguide.rst

 - Please do not follow `PEP8 <https://www.python.org/dev/peps/pep-0008/#maximum-line-length>`_ maximum line length standard.

-- Keep sentences short and sentences and understandable .
+- Keep sentences short and understandable.

 - Use `semantic linefeeds <http://rhodesmill.org/brandon/2012/one-sentence-per-line/>`_ when you are editing.